How to Get a North Carolina Contractors License

-The state of North Carolina offers a variety of contractors licenses.
-These include general and specialty licenses such as electrical, landscape, plumbing, heating and fire sprinkler licenses.
+The state of North Carolina offers a variety of contractor licenses, including general and specialty licenses – such as electrical, landscape, plumbing, heating and fire sprinkler licenses.

 Different types of licenses are issued by different licensing bodies.
 As a result, the application process and licensing requirements can vary significantly between professions.

-For some licenses, such as general, electrical and landscape contractors licenses, there is a statewide requirement to obtain a North Carolina contractors license bond.
-While for others, such as plumbing and heating licenses, there are city requirements.
+For some licenses, such as general, electrical and landscape contractor licenses, there is a statewide requirement to obtain a North Carolina contractor license bond.
+For others, such as plumbing and heating licenses, there are city-level requirements.

-Read on for more information on how to get any type of contractors license.
+Read on for more information on how to get any type of contractor license.

-To perform work as a general contractor on projects that cost $30,000 or more, you must obtain a license from the North Carolina Licensing Board for General Contractors.
-The types of licenses issued by the board are:
+To perform work as a general contractor on projects that cost $30,000 or more, you must obtain a license from the NC Licensing Board for General Contractors.

-Additionally, all of these licenses are issued for three different classifications:
+Additionally, all of these licenses are issued with three different limitations:

 Electrical Contractor License

-To obtain a North Carolina electrical contractors license you’ll need to apply to the State Board of Examiners of Electrical Contractors.
-The board issues 10 classifications of electrical contractor license.
+To obtain a North Carolina electrical contractor license you’ll need to apply to the State Board of Examiners of Electrical Contractors.
+The board issues 10 classifications of electrical contractor licenses.
 These include the limited, intermediate and unlimited classifications that allow contractors to perform residential, commercial and industrial work on different scales.

 The board further issues a license that permits electricians to work on single-family detached residential dwellings.